khanaaaaaa/mypomodoro/README.md

 ## Why I made it

 When I saw there was a sidequest in Flavortown for Chrome Extensions, I wanted try to build something cool even when I didn't know much about Chrome Extensions nor GitHub.
 I wanted to make something I would use, and what's more useful for a student than a Pomodoro Timer!
-(Exams were going on when I made it)
+(Exams were going on when I made it so maybe a self awarness of procrastination led me to build this.)

 ## How I made it